-Researchers set out to examine dopamine signaling in lean and obese mice, and the findings were published in the journal Cell Metabolism.
+Researchers set out to examine dopamine signaling in lean and obese mice, and the findings were

 To do this, they fed a group of eight mice a normal diet, and they fed another group a high-fat diet for 18 weeks.